LanguageMachines/CLIN28_ST_spelling_correction/README.md

   * Recall will be measured as the proportion of marked errors in the gold standard annotations of all test documents that were corrected well by the spelling corrector.
   * The F-score is the harmonic mean of the precision and recall.

 The spelling corrector is not requested to predict the class of the spelling error.
-These classes are annotated in order to describe the quality of submissions in more detail.
+These classes are marked in order to describe the quality of submissions in more detail.

 The evaluation script will be published as soon as possible in this repository.